 - Mesalamine (Asacol, Rowasa).
-This medication tends to have fewer side effects than sulfasalazine has, but may cause nausea, vomiting, heartburn, diarrhea and headache.
+This medication tends to have fewer side effects than sulfasalazine has but may cause nausea, vomiting, heartburn, diarrhoea and headache.
 You take it in tablet form or use it rectally in the form of an enema or suppository, depending on which part of your colon is affected.
 This medication is generally ineffective for disease involving the small intestine.

 Immune system suppressors